Philosophy and Theology brings together some of the most important approaches to understanding and assessing the intellectual claims of religion.

 The study of Theology provides an understanding of the intellectual underpinning of religious traditions, and of the social and cultural contexts for religious belief and practice.
 It brings together a wide range of skills and disciplines, historical, textual, linguistic, sociological, literary-critical and philosophical.

 Philosophy and Theology at Oxford

-The degree is constructed in the belief that the parallel study of these related disciplines provides new perspectives on each, leading to deeper understanding.
+The degree is constructed in the belief that the parallel study of these related disciplines leads to a deeper understanding of each.

-The Philosophy Faculty is the largest philosophy department in the UK, and one of the largest in the world, admitting more than 500 undergraduates annually to read the various degrees involving Philosophy.
+The Philosophy Faculty is the largest in the UK, and one of the largest in the world.
 Many faculty members have a worldwide reputation, and library and other facilities are acknowledged as among the best in the country.

-The Theology and Religion Faculty has more than 100 members, covering almost every possible branch of the discipline, ranging from experts in the ancient languages and literature of the world’s religions to church historians and systematic theologians.
-Its reputation attracts scholars from all over the world as visiting lecturers.
+The Faculty of Theology and Religion has more than 100 members ranging from experts in the ancient languages and literature of the world’s religions to church historians and systematic theologians.
+Its reputation and excellent library facilities attract scholars from all over the world.